DataCurationNetwork/data-primers/curated.md

 reuse.
 </li>
 <li>
-<mark>Decide how to balance the potential benefits of transformation
-with the risks of mistakes and loss of content/context, especially if the curator or repository will be performing transformation.
-Document the decision.</mark>
+Decide how to balance the potential benefits of transformation with the risks of mistakes and loss of content/context, especially if the curator or repository will be performing transformation.
+Document the decision.
 </li>
 </th>
 </tr>